Mulberry warning fuels fears of drop in tourist spending

-LONDON Handbag maker Mulberry (MUL.L) warned profits would be hit this year, partly blaming a fall in spending by tourists who have been crucial to the luxury industry's ability to grow in a flagging European economy.
+LONDON British handbag maker Mulberry (MUL.L) issued a profit warning on Friday, partly blaming a drop in spending by tourists who have been crucial to the luxury industry's ability to cope in a flagging European economy.

 Danish luxury stereo and television maker Bang & Olufsen BD.CO also cut its revenue outlook on Friday, adding to jitters in the sector.

-Luxury brands like Hermes (HRMS.PA) and Gucci (PRTP.PA), have largely coped with an ailing European economy thanks to strong demand from Chinese buyers, both in their home market and when travelling abroad.

-Smaller brands like Mulberry are finding it more difficult to entice tourists from rival stores, especially when they become picky.
-They have been introducing bolder designs to tempt more fashion-savvy customers and have even been raising prices to attract those looking for something more exclusive.

-"In times of a soft economy, consumption focuses on edgy brands and quality rather than on accessible luxury," said Mario Ortelli, senior analyst at Bernstein Research.

-Shares in Britain's largest luxury brand Burberry (BRBY.L), which like Mulberry relies heavily on tourists in its London stores, closed 4 percent lower, one of the biggest declines by a European blue-chip company .FTEU3.
+Shares in Britain's largest luxury brand Burberry (BRBY.L), which like Mulberry relies heavily on tourists in its London stores, dropped as much as 5 percent, among the biggest declines by a European blue-chip company .FTEU3.
+At 1030 GMT, Mulberry shares were down 17 percent and Bang & Olufsen's off 12 percent.

-"I see more risks for a brand like Burberry - which is still in transition from accessible to aspirational luxury and has already higher prices than Mulberry - rather than for exclusive brands like Chanel or Hermes," Ortelli said.
+Luxury brands have largely coped with an ailing European economy thanks to strong demand from Chinese buyers, both in their home market and when travelling abroad, although there have been periodic signs of weakness in recent months.

-Mulberry said pretax profit for the year ending March 31 was likely to drop 28 percent to 26 million pounds, on revenue of 165 million pounds.
+The group said on Friday pretax profit for the year ending March 31 was likely to drop 28 percent to 26 million pounds, on revenue of 165 million pounds.

 That compared with analyst forecasts for pretax profit of 31.2 million pounds and revenue of 177.4 million, according to Reuters data.

-It said retail sales over the Christmas period were broadly in line with expectations but deteriorated over the last 10 weeks, including a drop in tourist spending at London stores.
+Mulberry said retail sales over the Christmas period were generally in line with expectations but deteriorated over the last 10 weeks, including a drop in tourist spending at London stores.
+The firm trades from 11 stores in the capital as well as five outlets at airport terminals, and had been enjoying robust demand from visitors from Russia and Nigeria, as well as Asia.

 CUTTING FORECASTS

-"Mulberry is a very small brand, more exposed to volatility," Solca said.
-"Repositioning takes time," he said.

-The firm said the order book for autumn/winter 2013 was building satisfactorily.

-Other luxury brands have reported a slowdown in London trade as a result of fewer tourists.
+Other luxury brands have also seen a slowdown in London trade as a result of fewer tourists.

 "It's (shopper numbers) about 30 percent less than last year, some days 60 percent," said Paulina Rajnert, an administrative manager at Miu Miu's New Bond Street store, noting most of the reduction was due to fewer tourists.